Rockerzzzz/Chatbot-project/README.md

 3. Open windows command prompt, go to that folder and run this command: ngrok http 80000

 NOTE: ngrok can timeout. you need to restart the session if you see session expired message.

+in this folders contain 4 files 1.Dialogflow_assets:dialogflow contains text to create  intent in chatbot 2.db: contains Data with the help of data connect database to dialogbox using python 3.Backend: contains  main.py it was code for chatbot 4.Frontend: contains html css template for website along  with chatbot